Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

 We also wish to mention the contribution of~\citemor{WuGySz15bi}, though their focus and aim are radically different.
 With respect to some aspects, their setting and goal is wider or more general: they developed non-asymptotic problem-dependent lower bounds on the regret of any algorithm, in the case of more general limited feedback models than just the simplest case of multi-armed bandit problems.
 Their lower bounds can recover the asymptotic bounds of \citemor{BuKa96}, but only up to a constant factor as they acknowledge in their contribution.
 These lower bounds are in terms of uniform upper bounds on the regret of the considered strategies, which is in contrast with the lower bounds we develop in Section~\ref{sec:smallT}.
 Therein, we need some assumptions on the strategies --extremely mild ones, though: some minimal symmetry-- and do not need their regret to be bounded from above.
-However, the main difference with respect to this reference is that its focus is limited to specific bandit models, namely Gaussian bandits models, while \citemor{BuKa96} and the present paper do not impose any restriction on the bandit model.
-For this reason, the obtained bounds are incomparable.
+However, the main difference with respect to this reference is that its focus is limited to specific bandit models, namely Gaussian bandits models, while \citemor{BuKa96} and the present paper do not impose such a restriction on the bandit model.

-\subsection{Other bandit lower bounds: a quick literature review.}
+\subsection{Other bandit lower bounds: a brief literature review.}

 In this paper, we are mostly interested in general distribution-dependent lower bounds, that hold for all bandit problems, just like~\eqref{eq:obj}.
 We do target generality.
-This is contrast with many earlier lower bounds in the multi-armed bandit setting, which are rather of the form: ``There exist some well-chosen difficult bandit problems such that all strategies suffer a regret larger than [...].''
-On the contrary, we will issue statements of the form: ``For all bandit problems, all (reasonable) strategies suffer a regret larger than [...].''
-Sometimes, but not always, we will have to impose some mild restrictions on the considered strategies (like some minimal symmetry, or some notion of consistency); this is what we meant by requiring the strategies to be reasonable.
+This is in contrast with many earlier lower bounds in the multi-armed bandit setting, which are rather of the following form, which we will refer to as (well-chosen): \begin{quote} ``\emph{There exists some \emph{well-chosen}, difficult bandit problem such that all strategies suffer a regret larger than} [...].'' (well-chosen) \end{quote} Specific examples and pointers for this kind of bounds are given below.
+An interesting variation is provided by~\citemoradd{MT04}{Theorem~10}, who state that for all strategies, there exists some well-chosen, difficult Bernoulli bandit problem such that the regret is linear at first and then, logarithmic.

+On the contrary, we will issue statements of the following form, which we will refer to as (all): \begin{quote} ``\emph{For \emph{all} bandit problems, all (reasonable) strategies suffer a regret larger than} (...).'' (all) \end{quote} Sometimes, but not always, we will have to impose some mild restrictions on the considered strategies (like some minimal symmetry, or some notion of uniform fast convergence); this is what we mean by requiring the strategies to be ``reasonable''.